TheGreyhounds/PART1_Integers/README.md

 # PART1_Integers
 One of the most important types of primitive is the integer, which comes in many flavors (and sizes).

--The byte: 8 bits wide
+- The byte: 8 bits wide
--The short: 16 bits wide
+- The short: 16 bits wide
--The int: 32 bits wide
+- The int: 32 bits wide
--The long: 64 bits wide
+- The long: 64 bits wide

 But what is a primitive?
 In short (hehe), Java has a rule that everything in Java is an object.
 This isn't completely true though.
 Most everything in Java is in fact an object, but certain things like